 If at all possible, do try to add on a few days when you come to our Festival.
 Tarbert is built round the largest natural harbour in the country and is famous for its castle, associated with Robert the Bruce.

 There are plenty of outdoor activities to enjoy.
 As well as offering wonderful sailing scenery, Tarbert is right in the middle of the recently opened sea kayak trail.
 If you like walking, The Kintyre Way stretches 100 miles from Tarbert through Campbeltown to Southend and the forests and minor roads have many cycle trails.

 If golf is your pleasure, there are 9-hole courses in Tarbert, in Southend (Dunaverty) and in Carradale.
 World-famous Machrihanish Golf Club is within an hour’s drive, along with the 18-hole course, The Dunes.

-For further information you may wish to search online or enquire at the local Tourist Information Centre.
+For further information you may wish to search online at the links below.